giellalt/lang-smj/verbs-affixes-fst-src.md

 contraced verbs assimilated and outside the main pattern.

- LEXICON JÁGIT_TV  Transitive Two-syll contraced words not in third grade as contraced verb have been, or in third grade but with norwegian u, or some other strange thing.
+ LEXICON PLÁNIT_TV  Transitive Two-syll contraced words not in third grade as contraced verb have been.
 Two syllable transitive NEW loan verbs.
 Makes nouns via -ár derivation.
 All passives.

 *hinnit # Contracted test examples:*